geut/permanent-seeder/README.md

 <img src="./Dashboard.png" width="800px" height="auto" style="border:2px solid #fff; box-shadow: 10px 10px 5px #ccc">

 :warning: Note: The dashboard app runs in `http://localhost:3001`.
-If you deploy the Permanent Seeder on a server and wants to access the dashboard from the outside, you would need to setup a reverse proxy.
+If you deploy the Permanent Seeder on a server and wants to access the dashboard from the outside, you may need to setup a reverse proxy.

 <details>
   <summary>Sample nginx reverse proxy config</summary>